-- (1) A small customer must notify its retailer of a change in use of the customer's premises. - (2) Where a small customer notifies a retailer of a change in use of the customer's premises, the retailer may require the customer to transfer to a tariff applicable to the customer's use of that premises with effect from the date on which the retailer notifies the customer of the new tariff. - (3) [Not used] 166 - (4) If a small customer fails to give notice of a change in use of the customer's premises, the retailer may, upon giving notice to the customer, transfer the customer to the applicable tariff with effect from the date on which the change of use occurred. - (5) 167 [Not used].(6) Application of this clause to standard retail contractsThis clause applies in relation to standard retail contracts.
+- (1) A small customer must notify its retailer of a change in use of the customer's premises. - (2) Where a small customer notifies a retailer of a change in use of the customer's premises, the retailer may require the customer to transfer to a tariff applicable to the customer's use of that premises with effect from the date on which the retailer notifies the customer of the new tariff. - (3) [Not used]166 - (4) If a small customer fails to give notice of a change in use of the customer's premises, the retailer may, upon giving notice to the customer, transfer the customer to the applicable tariff with effect from the date on which the change of use occurred. - (5) If a reclassification is necessary as a result of a change of use under subclause (4), the reclassification takes effect on the date on which the new tariff applies under subclause (4).
+167 [Not used].

-$^{^{166}}$ This subclause has been deleted because it relies on clauses 8 and 10 which are not included in the new draft instrument.
+166 This subclause has been deleted because it relies on clauses 8 and 10 which are not included in the new draft instrument.